se-edu/learningresources/contents/csharp/Xamarin.md

 Xamarin is equally flexible as other platforms.
 It provides facilities for directly invoking Objective-C, Java, C, and C++ libraries, giving you the power to use a wide array of third party code.
 This functionality lets you use existing iOS and Android libraries written in Objective-C, Java, or C/C++.
 Additionally, Xamarin offers binding projects that allow you to bind native Objective-C and Java libraries using a declarative syntax.

-### Modern language constructs and robust Base Class Library
+### Modern Language Constructs and Robust Base Class Library

 Xamarin allows developers to leverage on the advantages of both C# and .NET platform.